 Analytics and business intelligence skills are in great demand today.
 This certificate prepares students to acquire necessary skills in analytics and business intelligence as needed in the marketplace.
 Graduate students who take four of the five required courses, and earn a GPA of 3.0 or higher in these courses, will receive a “Joint SAS/USF Certificate in Analytics and Business Intelligence” when they use a SAS analytics package as part of some of these courses.

 Master of Science in Business Analytics students in this program develop an understanding of business — plus they develop the skills needed to work effectively in a business environment, and learn the analytic skills to solve business problems.
 In addition to the core analytic skills developed during the first year, the business analytics students choose one of two overlapping areas as a concentration: Applied Statistics & Process Optimization.

-The Master of Science in Business Analytics (MS BA) degree requires a minimum of 36 semester credit hours, consisting of a set of core courses, and a set of analytics electives organized into different tracks.
+The Master of Science in Business Analytics (MS-BA) degree requires a minimum of 36 semester credit hours, consisting of a set of core courses, and a set of analytics electives organized into different tracks.
 The core courses provide a broad and strong foundation in the business analytics area.
-The core covers statistics and econometrics, predictive modelling, decision and optimization (prescriptive) modelling, and data management.
+The core covers statistics and econometrics, predictive modeling, decision and optimization (prescriptive) modeling, and data management.
 The analytics electives provide students with an opportunity to obtain in-depth analytics knowledge in a specific domain/industry.